adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 Below is a machine generated transcription.

-*Sarah Chen interviews Adam Gordon Bell about his successful content creation strategies during his time at Earthly Technologies.*
+*Sarah interviews Adam Gordon Bell about his successful content creation strategies during his time at Earthly Technologies.*

-**Sarah Chen:** Adam, your articles consistently made it to the front page of Hacker News during your time at Earthly, with pieces like "We built the fastest CI and it failed" and "Don't Feed the Thought Leaders" generating hundreds of points.
+**Sarah:** Adam, your articles consistently made it to the front page of Hacker News during your time at Earthly, with pieces like "We built the fastest CI and it failed" and "Don't Feed the Thought Leaders" generating hundreds of points.
 What was your approach to selecting topics that would resonate with the developer community?

 **Adam Gordon Bell:** Hi Sarah, I should clarify that I didn't actually write "We built the fastest CI and it failed" - that was by Vlad.
 But yes, "Don't Feed the Thought Leaders" was one of my early successes at Earthly.
 It's kind of a complicated story how I ended up being able to spend so much time doing writing as part of my job, but it was a fantastic experience.

-**Sarah Chen:** I apologize for the misattribution!
+**Sarah:** I apologize for the misattribution!
 You're right, "We built the fastest CI and it failed" was Vlad's piece, not yours.

 Yes, I'd absolutely love to hear the full backstory of how you ended up being able to dedicate significant time to writing as part of your role at Earthly.